wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 ## Setting up the environment

 Please follow the steps mentioned at [Setting up Ceridian Dayforce Environment]({{base_path}}/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-config/) document in order to create a Ceridian Dayforce developer account and obtain credentials you need to access the
 Dayforce sample APIs.
-Keep them saved to be used in the next steps.
+Keep them saved for use in the next steps.

 ## Setting up the integration project